Cronut: Similar products

 After the release of the Cronut, similar products have sprung up throughout the world including some with different names such as the Kelownut, Doughssant, Crullant, zonut, and others.

 Dominique Ansel released an at-home Cronut recipe in his cookbook, Dominique Ansel: The Secret Recipes, in 2015, for bakers to attempt in their own homes.
 Like the original pastry made at Ansel's bakeries, the process takes three days.

 Reception

 Writing for the Village Voice in May 2013, Tejal Rao proclaimed the Cronut Ansel's "masterpiece".
-Time named the Cronut one of the best "extremely fun" inventions of 2013.
+Time magazine named the Cronut one of the best inventions of 2013.